i-aki-y/dend-capstone/README.md

 ## Purpose of the project

-In this project, I will provide an data model where users can analyze movie review data.
+In this project, I will provide a data model where users can analyze movie review data.
 We can access several open movie data across the world [^tmdb][^imdb][^movielens].
-While these data can be used for research of recommendation or text analysis, each dataset have own advantage and disadvantage.
+While these data can be used for the research of recommendation or text analysis, each dataset has its own advantage and disadvantage.
-For example Movie Lens is a famous dataset which contains many anonymized user ratings about movies.
-But the dataset have little data about movie's features such as actors or revenue.
+For example, Movie Lens is a famous dataset which contains many anonymized user ratings about movies.
+But the dataset has little data about movie's features such as actors or revenue.
 TMDB is another movie dataset which contains details of movie data.
-Since movie lens's dataset provide `link.csv` which contains references to other public dataset such as TMDB or IMDB, we can combine these dataset into the single data model which enhances the analysis process.
-So in this project I will make a pipe line which combines different movie dataset to a single data model.
+Since MovieLens's dataset provides `link.csv`, which contains references to other public datasets such as TMDB or IMDB, we can combine these datasets into the single data model, which enhances the analysis process.
+So in this project, I will make a pipeline which combines different movie dataset to a single data model.

-In this project, I think of two usecases for this data model.
+In this project, I think of two use cases for this data model.
 One is a creating recommendation model.
-This is a main purpose of Movie Lens dataset.
-Another usecase is a search index.
+This is the main purpose of Movie Lens dataset.
+Another use case is a search index.
 Fulltext search is ubiquitous around many services.

-Note that the scope of this project is to prepare the well arranged dataset.
-Therefore this project does not have any recommendation and indexing logics.
+Note that the scope of this project is to prepare the well-arranged dataset.
+Therefore this project does not have any recommendations and indexing logics.

 ## Steps of the project